 Lena Horne died of heart failure on May 9, 2010, in New York City.

 Horne was married to Louis Jones from 1937 to 1944, and they had two children.
-She married Lennie Hayton, a white bandleader, in 1947, but they kept their marriage a secret for three years.
-They separated in the 1960s but never divorced.
+She married Lennie Hayton, a white bandleader, in December 1947 in Paris, France, but they kept their marriage a secret for three years.
+A union that was significantly impacted by racial prejudice, they separated in the 1960s but never divorced.

 Stormy Weather, a well-received biography of Lena Horne's life, was published in 2009 and written by James Gavin.
 Horne also published her own memoir, Lena, in 1965.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!